sequence-dev/sequence/README.rst

 need to create a set of sample files::

   $ sequence setup example
-  example/sequence.yaml
+  example

 You can now run the simulation::

-  $ sequence run example/sequence.yaml
+  $ sequence run example